tianwen0003/OA-eQTL/README.md

 # OA-eQTL
-code used for OA-eQTL our project
+This repository contains the codes used for our OA-eQTL project